What Is DevOps? A Guide to the Basics

 While DevOps is considered a mindset first, there are several automation tools that can help increase the efficiency of DevOps processes:

-Get more comfortable using DevOps tools like Atlassian's Version Control with Git.
-Or, test your skills with an Azure DevOps Guided Project, all available on Coursera.
+Get more comfortable using DevOps tools with Atlassian's online course, Version Control with Git.
+Or, test your skills with an Azure DevOps Guided Project on Coursera.

 Editorial Team